The hummingbirds are back. Probably two pair of them, although I’m not quick enough to identify individual features.

 Jesus’ prime human characteristic, it seems to me, was his vulnerability.
 He had no army.
 He bore no weapons.
 He refused even to defend himself against accusations.

-But I also notice that people with power seem incapable of letting themselves be vulnerable.
+But I also notice that people with power seem incapable of letting it go.
+Of letting themselves be vulnerable.
 They cannot ask for help, they cannot accept help, because that would be a sign of weakness.